 For more info on this subject – I suggest listening to the Financial Guru herself, Suze Orman who can explain it all way better and more stylishly than I can.

 The BLUF: Making your mental health a priority can actually save you a lot of money.
 Lowering your stress and practicing effective self-care are key to mental and financial stability.

 This one’s easier said than done and is an awesome cliche we like to sling at people who are clearly very stressed.

 But, as a cliches go, it’s a pretty good one.
 Especially when you apply it to finances.
 As I mentioned above, it’s not easy to make a good decision under duress and who’s under more duress than someone with a severe mental illness??

 So, in order to stay financially stable, you have to make your mental health a priority.

 Regularly taking your meds, keeping therapy appointments, and taking time to rest yourself (mind and body) are examples of really good, and really effective, self-care that can keep you financial fit.

 Leaving unbearable work situations can be super helpful to cut the stress but not always helpful financially.
-There’s always ways around this though – you can transfer within the company to a position that suits you better, you can go on FMLA and short term disability, or you can find a new job that’s less stressful.
+There’s always ways around this though.
+You can transfer within the company to a position that suits you better.
+Going on FMLA and short term disability for a while is an option.
+Or you can find a new job that’s less stressful.